MikhaelSunil/Temp-Count-With-Heart-Beat-Count-/README.md

 Synchronization: The two tasks are synchronized using a semaphore, ensuring that the temperature sensor readout is triggered only when the heartbeat task detects the condition (every 3rd LED toggle).

-Note:the cmsis library hasnt been used entirely but the sublibs inside have been included
+Note:the cmsis library hasnt been used entirely but the sublibs inside have been included.